-Material assets and liabilities are defined as assets and liabilities that are valued in excess of £186k (Equivalent to 1% of IFRS net assets).
+Material assets and liabilities are defined as assets and liabilities that are valued in excess of £205k (equivalent to 1% of IFRS net assets).

-International Accounting Standard (IAS) 39, Financial Instruments: Measurement and Recognition, requires the classification of certain financial assets and liabilities into separate categories for which the accounting requirement is different.
+IFRS 9, Financial Instruments, requires the classification of certain financial assets and liabilities into separate categories for which the accounting treatment is different.
+This replaced Internal Accounting Standard (IAS 39), Financial Instruments: Measurement and Recognition, and was adopted on the 1st January 2023.